Welcome to Clustergrammer’s Documentation!¶

 Please read the Getting Started guide for more information.

 Case Studies and Examples¶

 Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
-Please refer to the Case Studies and Examples and links below for more information:
+Please refer to the Case Studies and Tutorials and links below for more information:

 Please consider supporting Clustergrammer by citing our publication: